MultiCraft/repixture/mods/rp_spyglass/API.md

 ## Warning: HUD flag switching

 This mod touches the `"wielditem"` HUD flag.
 It will be disabled while the spyglass is active.
-So be careful if you write a mod that also touches this HUD flag!
+If your mod also wants to touch this HUD flag, don’t do it while the spyglass is active.
+Check first if `rp_spyglass.is_spyglassing` returns `false`.

 ## Functions